chris-bishop-tfs/data_io/README.md

 This is a companion package intended to be used within Databricks.
 Each individual team has its own solution to standardized data reading/writing, but the APIs are awkward and backend-specific.
 This package was born out of our need for a standardized data IO API.

 This package standardizes data read/write via spark.
-It has overlappying scope with other projets such as Spark Optimus, but is hyper focused on URL-based data IO in Spark.
+It has overlapping scope with other projets such as Spark Optimus, but is hyper focused on URL-based data IO in Spark.

 The package currently supports R/W in S3, Redshift, and Oracle.
 Extending the package to other backends is straightforward.